 Brand Marketing & Sales Representative, East County Community Circle

 Tia Taylor is a community member involved with IMPACT’s East County network.
 While volunteering at Greencastle Elementary School Food Pantry two years ago, she met an IMPACT staff member.
-Being new to the area, she was looking for ways to connect & volunteer.
+Being new to the area, she was looking for ways to connect and volunteer.
 IMPACT provided the opportunity to do both!
-Tia has written about her IMPACT experiences in a blog post, which you can read here.
 In addition to her involvement as a resident network leader in East County, Tia has a 20 year background in non-profit organizations and fundraising.
 She has served in various roles including program manager, assistant director of annual giving, and major gift officer at the American Diabetes Association, the Naval Academy Foundation, and the National Law Enforcement Officers Memorial Fund.
-She is currently an Organic Food & Product Representative utilizing her marketing, sales & public speaking skills.
+She is currently an Organic Food & Product Representative utilizing her marketing, sales and public speaking skills.
 Additionally, she has volunteered for several organizations; including serving on the board of Project Create DC (which provides art programs for children in homeless family housing).
-She would like to continue serving & supporting community – particularly in lifting up the important role connected people play in shaping a better world.
+She would like to continue serving and supporting community – particularly in lifting up the important role connected people play in shaping a better world.